pabloinsente/sf_for_beh_ss/README.md

 - **reusable**: you can use parts of your code for further analysis and/or projects
 - **maintainable**: easy to fix
-- **extensible**: easy to add extra functionality
+- **extensible**: easy to add more functionality
-- **shareable**: others can clone my repo and run your script easily
+- **shareable**: others can clone your repo and run your script easily

 ### 5. Example 2: Set up machine learning experiment tracking

 Machine learning usually entails many rounds of iterating over different hyper-parameters, architechtures, data partitions, etc. This makes really hard to keep track of your experiments and metrics over time, which may hinder reproducibility.
-Several tools has been created recentrly to tackle this issue.
-In this case, we will use [Weight & Biases](https://www.wandb.com/) to showcase a very simple example of how this might work.
+Several tools has been created recently to tackle this issue (e.g., MLflow, Comet, etc).
+In our case, we will use [Weight & Biases](https://www.wandb.com/) to showcase a very simple example of how this might work.

 #### 5.1 To install Weight and Biases